Frequently Asked Questions

 Occupational therapy services can benefit a wide range of people who need support to safely and independently manage daily activities in their own homes.
 Specifically, those who may benefit include:

-Individuals recovering from surgery or injury: For example, women healing after a c-section or other surgeries who need help regaining strength, mobility, and function.
+Individuals recovering from surgery or injury: For example, women healing after a c-section, third or fourth degree tears, or other surgeries who need help regaining strength, mobility, and function.

 Older adults: Especially those at risk for falls, needing help with balance, strength, or home modifications to age safely and independently.